 We set a limit on the amount that suppliers can charge certain consumers for a unit of energy.
-We do this via the Default Tariff Cap and it covers two types of consumer: those who are on the default (or standard variable) tariff of their supplier, and those who use a prepayment meter to pay for their energy.
+We do this via the Default Tariff Cap which covers consumers on default (or standard variable) tariffs with their supplier.

 The current level of the cap

 We announce the updated cap level in February to reflect the level that will apply from April to September.

 We announce again in August to reflect the level that will apply from October to March.

 You can see details of the forthcoming level of the cap in our August 2021 default tariff cap decision.

 You can see details of the current level of the cap in our February 2021 default tariff cap decision.

 The Default Tariff Cap table of public information outlines the available inputs and sources used to calculate the Default Tariff Cap models.